ibm-cloud-docs/openshift/openshift_cluster_scaling.md

     </tr>
     </tbody>
     </table>
 2. To change any of the cluster autoscaler configuration values, update the Helm chart with the new values.
-Include the `--recreate-pods` flag so that any existing cluster autoscaler pods are recreated to pick up the custom setting changes.
+Include the `--recreate-pods` flag so that any existing cluster autoscaler pods are re-created to pick up the custom setting changes.
 The following example command changes the scan interval to `2m` and enables autoscaling for the `default` worker pool, with a maximum of `5` and minimum of `3` worker nodes per zone.
     ```
     helm upgrade --set scanInterval=2m --set workerpools[0].default.max=5,workerpools[0].default.min=3,workerpools[0].default.enabled=true ibm-iks-cluster-autoscaler iks-charts/ibm-iks-cluster-autoscaler -i --recreate-pods --namespace kube-system
     ```